zenoid/simpletomake/README.md

 # tothecore
-recipes for a simpler life
+Recipes for a simpler life